Armadillosuchus: Diet and foraging

 The teeth of Armadillosuchus give several clues to its ecology.
 Both their morphology and the way they are arranged give the animal powerful, scissor-like jaws.
 Wear facets seen on the teeth suggests that the animal performed back and forward movement with its jaws in a chewing motion similar to Sphagesaurus.
-The precise way the teeth occlude, with the fifth dentary tooth being located just before the third maxillary tooth, differs significantly from Sphagesaurus however and it has been suggested that this might relate to the animal foraging beneath ground.
+Earlier interpretations emphasized a difference from Sphagesaurus in tooth occlusion, with the fifth dentary tooth located just before the third maxillary tooth, and suggested that this might relate to the animal foraging beneath ground.
 Additional evidence for such habits can be found in the robust anatomy of the shoulder girdle, the long claws on its forelimbs and the robust neck.
 The forelimbs in particular may have been used either to create burrows or to dig while foraging, with the former matching with the inferred thermoregulatory behavior of Notosuchians.
 One hypothesis on the dietary preferences of this animal proposes that Armadillosuchus was an omnivore, feeding on a variety of animals and plants including molluscs, arthropods, roots and pines.
 Although no remains of molluscs were found in the direct vicinity of the fossils, the fact that the Adamantina Formation featured rivers and lakes and preserves the remains of bivalves in other localities still lends support to this hypothesis.
 It is also possible that Armadillosuchus scavenged at least occasionally and that the tooth wear seen in the known material was caused by the animal feeding on dried up carcasses.
-Besides the tubercles on the keels of the molariform teeth and the ability to move its jaws back and forth in a grinding motion, Armadillosuchus may have also employed the help of gastroliths to deal with grind food.
+Besides the tubercles on the keels of the molariform teeth and the ability to move its jaws back and forth in a grinding motion, Armadillosuchus may have also employed the help of gastroliths to help grind food.

 A 2019 study more closely examined the teeth of Armadillosuchus using a method known as orientation patch count rotated (OPCR), originally designed to analyse the complexity of the tooth occlusion in rodents.
 This method has previously shown a clear relation between the morphology of premolar and molar teeth and the diet of various animal groups, including reptiles.
 Both the value of the most complex tooth and the overall average of Armadillosuchus were found to form an intermediate between a carnivorous diet (represented by Boverisuchus and Notosuchus) and durophages (represented by Allognathosuchus and Brachychampsa).
 While this could be indicative of both insectivorous or omnivorous diet, the latter is more likely given the large size of Armadillosuchus.